DNutz/DermalaWeb2/README.md

 cd your_firebase_folder
 git clone https://github.com/DNutz/DermalaWeb2.git
 ```
 3) Read and learn how to use Amazon DynamoDB.
-You will need to mkae edits to the javascript files to direct them to use your database and account.
+You will need to make edits to the javascript files to direct them to use your database and account.

     1. Setting Up DynamoDB -> Setting Up DynamoDB (Web Service)
     https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SettingUp.DynamoWebService.html